Information for owners and advisers

 The integrated BK01 procedure and Aareal Account, our system-independent electronic banking package, offer many advantages for the housing industry in the form of complete workflows and convenient functionalities.
 When used by third-party managers, these are supplemented with specific added value.

-Aareal Bank is founded on a sound business model, which proved particularly successful in the recent financial crisis.
-From the beginning of the crisis in 2008 until today, Aareal Bank has been profitable in every quarter, which is a rare phenomenon.
+Aareal Bank is founded on a sound business model, which proved particularly successful in the last financial crisis.

-If you are interested in finding out more detailed information of the scope of collateralisation acc. to the statute of the Deposit Protection Fund, amended as at 1 October 2017, we kindly ask you to refer in particular to No. 20 of our General Terms and Conditions and to Sec.
-6 of the statute of the Deposit Protection Fund- You will also find them under the a.m.
-Internet address.
+If you would like more detailed information on the scope of protection pursuant to the By-laws of the Deposit Protection Fund, as amended on 1 January 2023, please refer in particular to no. 20 of our General Terms and Conditions and to section 6 of the By-laws of the Deposit Protection Fund, which you can also find at the web address provided above.

 Aareal Bank is a public limited company, and 100 per cent of its shares are in free float.

 - General Business Conditions (Copyright Bank-Verlag GmbH, Köln)